florentLutz/FAST-OAD-CS23-HE/docs/documentation/models/propulsion/loads/afpmsm/models.rst

 *******************************
 Component Computation Structure
 *******************************
-The following two links are the N2 diagrams representing the performance and sizing computation for the Surface-Mounted PMSM model.
+The following two links are the N2 diagrams representing the performance and sizing computation for the Axial Flux PMSM model.
-(SM PMSM) component.
+(AF PMSM) component.

 .. raw:: html